An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

-Note that the policy effect here is transitory, namely it does not feed-forward itself on the future values of $Y_{1t}^I$ beyond the current values.\footnote{We leave the model with persistent, feed-forward effects, of the type $Y_{1t}^I = \rho (Y_{1(t-1)}^I) + \alpha_t + u_t $, to future work. } Under the null hypothesis, we can impute the unobserved counterfactual as $Y_{1t}^N = Y_{1t} - \alpha_t$ and estimate the model using traditional time series methods and we can conduct inference by permuting the residuals.
+In model \eqref{eq:model_fused}, the mean unbiased proxy is given by $ P_t^N = \mu + \rho (Y_{1{(t-1)}}^N- \mu). $ Note that the policy effect here is transitory, namely it does not feed-forward itself on the future values of $Y_{1t}^I$ beyond the current values.\footnote{We leave the model with persistent feed-forward effects, $Y_{1t}^I = \rho (Y_{1(t-1)}^I) + \theta_t + u_t $, to future work. } Under the null hypothesis, we can impute the unobserved counterfactual as $Y_{1t}^N = Y_{1t} - \theta_t$ and estimate the model using traditional time series methods, and we can conduct inference by permuting the residuals.

-The simplest form of the autoregressive model is the AR($K$) process, where the $\rho(\cdot)$ take the form: